-Revitalizing the tea sector would also help diversify Georgia’s agricultural production and thus help insure farmers against price fluctuations of alternate crops, such as hazelnuts and blueberries, while also promoting bio-diversity and food security.
+Revitalizing the tea sector would also help diversify Georgia’s agricultural production and thus help ensure farmers against price fluctuations of alternate crops, such as hazelnuts and blueberries, while also promoting biodiversity and food security.
 This is a serious issue given the current tendency, observed in Guria and Samegrelo, to uproot tea plantations and plant hazelnut trees instead.
 Triggered by an exceptionally good season (and very high international prices) for hazelnuts, this tendency runs the risk of putting too many eggs in one basket.

 The relatively low risk of tea due to its ability to withstand relatively severe weather conditions is an additional benefit, safeguarding farmers against bad harvests.
-Moreover, high quality teas that can be produced in Georgia would be competitive on world markets.
+Moreover, high-quality teas that can be produced in Georgia would be competitive on world markets.
 According to the Ministry of Agriculture and private stakeholders, Georgian tea could fill the niche market of bio-clean produce that is in demand in advanced economies.

 THE YET-TO-BE-REALIZED POTENTIAL OF GEORGIAN TEA

 Georgia is one of the Northern-most tea harvesting regions in the world.
-Perhaps surprisingly for some, cool weather conditions at night and during winter months serve as protection against diseases – greatly reducing the need in pesticides.
+Perhaps surprisingly for some, cool weather conditions at night and during winter months serve as protection against diseases – greatly reducing the need for pesticides.
 At least for the time being, Georgian tea is ecologically clean also because Georgian farmers rarely use (expensive and difficult to access) herbicides.

 The combination of cool climate and acidic soil provides Georgian tea with a unique chemical composition, particularly fit for green tea: given these conditions, tea leaves mature more slowly, eliminating any bitterness in the tea’s aftertaste.
-Georgia is already producing high-quality tea that is exported to countries like Germany, but, production volumes not sufficiently large for large-scale export.
+Georgia is already producing high-quality tea that is exported to countries like Germany, but, production volumes are not sufficiently large for large-scale export.

 It is dumbfounding to think that Georgia is currently a net importer of tea given the industry’s history and potential.
 In terms of trade volume, 357 more tons of tea is imported than exported (2014).
 In value, (negative) net exports totaled more than 6 million USD in 2014.